ankitsinghal04/ankitsinghal04/README.md

 - 👋 Hi, I’m Ankit Singhal!
-- 👀 I’m interested in deep learning research projects that have tangible social impacts.
+- 👀 I’m interested in deep learning research projects in quantitative political research and biology.
 - 🌱 I’m currently working primarily with Python (Tensorflow, PyTorch, Jupyter Notebooks, etc.), R (Tensorflow, ggplot, etc.), and C++ (MLPACK, ROOT, etc.).
-- 📫 You can reach out to me by emailing: editor@articlefourteen.org.
+- 📫 You can reach out to me by emailing: as6786@columbia.edu.

 <!---
 ankitsinghal04/ankitsinghal04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.